 When it comes to tandem paddling, there’s no clear advantage to one design versus the other.
 Instead, it’s best to choose the tandem kayak that is most appropriate for the paddling that you plan to do.
 If you want a tandem recreational kayak that can be paddled some distance from shore, a sit-on-top design will be best.
 If you know you’ll stick to shallow water and want a dryer ride, choose a sit-inside recreational design.
 If you’re looking to camp out of your tandem, consider a tandem touring kayak instead of a recreational design.

 One design element that does improve tandem performance is the position of the paddlers.
-If the paddlers are seated close together, they’ll need to synchronize their paddle strokes to avoid clashing paddles in the air.
+If the paddlers are seated close together, they must synchronize their paddle strokes to avoid clashing paddles in the air.
 Some larger tandem touring kayaks have a hatch between the two cockpits, so the paddlers don’t need to paddle in sync.

 Should I buy a sit-in or sit-on kayak?

-Choose the kayak that best fits your goals and aspirations as a paddler.
-If you want to take to the open water for multi-day trips, look hard at touring or sea kayak designs that have storage and floatation.
+I always recommend choosing the kayak that best fits your goals and aspirations as a paddler.
+If you want to take to the open water for multi-day trips, look hard at touring or sea kayak designs with storage and floatation.
 If you’re into fishing, you’ll probably want to consider a sit-on-top fishing design.
 Recreational paddlers who stick close to shore and want to keep dry will prefer a sit-inside recreational kayak.
 Those who wish to venture farther from shore but don’t need the specialized performance of a touring kayak should select a recreational sit-on-top.